Home

 Castellano Ingles

 Although I show the three types of explosions, as I have defined it in my previous article (it is the first link of this Web), Type III Explosions are the most energetic.
-Therefore, they are the ones that best adjust to secondary explosions with the disintegration of radioactive elements, measured in their half-life.
+Therefore, they are the ones that best adjust to secondary explosions.
 As their behavior are the least random, it is easier to find a pattern of behavior among them all.

 As seen in the following light curves of the AAVSO, in most of them there is a time delay in the AGNs studied.
 The maximum brightness in the optician is the point that I consider as the Main Explosion, marked as 0 days.
 It is also observed that the maximum brightness in Gamma rays usually occurs about 3 days before.